The Nashville Symphony Presents The Music of Queen on June 26 - NewsBreak

 In addition to support from Metro Arts and Tennessee Arts Commission, Nashville Symphony is being supported, in whole or in part, by federal award number SLFRP5534 awarded to the State of Tennessee by the U.S. Department of the Treasury.
 Nashville Symphony is also supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.

-The post The Nashville Symphony Presents The Music of Queen on June 26 appeared first on Wilson County Source .
+The post The Nashville Symphony Presents The Music of Queen on June 26 appeared first on Cheatham County Source .

 Comments / 0